apnadkarni/blt/man/paintbrush.rst

   **linear**

-    A linear gradient *background* object draws a linear gradient as a background.
+    A linear gradient *paintbrush* object draws a linear gradient as a paintbrush.
 Linear gradients are defined by an axis (the gradient line segment) with each point on it interpolated to a specific color.
 The lines perpendicular to the gradient line have the same color as the point is crosses the gradient line.
 The position and length of the